Knotx/knotx-fragments-chrome-extension/README.md

         └── ...
 ```

-The pageData item is created on page load and destroy on page close.
-We create an item for all active pages.
-If the page doesn't use Knot.x , fragments property is empty.
+The pageData entry is created on page load and destroyed when we close the tab.
+If the page does not contain Knot.x fragments, fragments property is empty.

 ## Contributors